 However, individuals who want their concepts and ideas to be the centerpiece add visuals that highlight the content.
 In the end, you want your content to be the star of the show.

 From YouTube to mass media, many people are vying for the spotlight.
 But few are producing scholarly intellectual property.
 This is an excellent opportunity for strategic thinking introverts to shine discreetly through their work.

 Video marketing is slated to remain on a steady growth incline.
 Pundits suggest that individuals who aren’t positioning and marketing themselves through videos are headed towards obscurity.

 However, introverts can become more creative by doing voice-overs with stock photos.

 Again, by spotlighting the idea or concept, you are cutting through the clutter of personality-driven initiatives.

 Moreover, introverts should not play the same game often exercised by extroverts.

-In fact, another tactic for introverts is to hire on-air spokespersons, and write the scripts that on-air personalities read for videos and podcasts.
+Another tactic for introverts is hiring on-air spokespersons and writing scripts that on-air personalities read for videos and podcasts.
 You are literally “Putting words in their mouths.”

 Additionally, using on-air personalities help showcase your value without being overly self-promotional.
-You are leveraging other people’s voice and image to further your objectives.
+You are leveraging other people’s voices and images to further your objectives.

 Finally, it is effective and beneficial for introverts to adopt the philosophy that transactional relationships and mystery can serve a greater good.